JMulligan87/bamazon/README.md

 ![bamazon]("./images/bamazon.png")

-The app will then congratulate you on your purchase if there are items in stock and show the total amount owed (the total amount is not currently working)
+The app will then congratulate you on your purchase if there are items in stock and show the total amount owed.

 ![bamazon]("./images/bamazon2.png")